llealloo/audiolink/AudioLink/README.md

 First, have a look at the example scene, "AudioLink4_ExampleScene".
 It contains a lot of visual documentation of what is going on and includes several example setups.
 Or cut to the chase:

-1) Drag AudioLink4 into hierarchy.
-This object should be positioned at x=0, y=10000000, z=0 so it is kept out of view.
+1) Drag AudioLink4 into scene
 2) Drag audio source into AudioLink4 -> "Audio Source" parameter.
 3) (optional, recommended) Drag AudioLink4Controller into scene and drag AudioLink4 into the controller's "Audio Link" parameter.